openplanet-nl/nadeoapi-docs/docs/meet/matchmaking/rankings.md

 **Remarks**:

-- See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.
+- The `matchmakingType` parameter is typically `5` (Ranked 2v2).
+This parameter may also be a string, i.e. `"ranked-2v2"`.
+See the [glossary](/glossary#matchmaking-type) for a list of available matchmaking types and their IDs.
 - This leaderboard doesn't have the same restrictions as the map leaderboard endpoints - you can request any position and will get an accurate rank for each player.
 - The `cardinal` field in the response is the total number of players in the ranking.